JuliaLang/julia/doc/src/manual/functions.md

 the call site that at least one of the arguments (often the first one) is being mutated.

 !!! warning "Shared memory between arguments"
-    The behavior of a mutating function can be unexpected when a mutated argument shares memory with another argument (e.g. when one is a view of the other).
+    The behavior of a mutating function can be unexpected when a mutated argument shares memory with another argument, a situation known as aliasing (e.g. when one is a view of the other).
+    Unless the function docstring explicitly indicates that aliasing is safe, it is the responsibility of the caller to ensure proper behavior on such inputs.

 ## Argument-type declarations